cfe84/proletarian-wizard/README.md

     archive: ARCHIVED_PROJECTS_FOLDER_NAME
 ```

 **Templates**: To use templates, create a folder `.pw/templates` in your root folder, and put templates there.
+They can embed variables using the format `${Variable name}` which will be prompted upon creation of a note from the template.
+To use templates, use the command `Proletarian Wizard: Create Note from Template`

 ## Known Issues